Museum Island: History

 A first exhibition hall was erected in 1797 at the suggestion of the archaeologist Aloys Hirt.
 In 1822, Schinkel designed the plans for the Altes Museum to house the royal Antikensammlung, the arrangement of the collection was overseen by Wilhelm von Humboldt.
 The island, originally a residential area, was dedicated to "art and science" by King Frederick William IV of Prussia in 1841.
 Further extended under succeeding Prussian kings, the museum's collections of art and archeology were turned into a public foundation after 1918.
 They are today maintained by the Berlin State Museums branch of the Prussian Cultural Heritage Foundation.

 Museum Island further comprises the Lustgarten park and the Berlin Cathedral.
 Between the Bode and Pergamon Museums it is crossed by the Stadtbahn railway viaduct.
 The adjacent territory to the south is the site of the former royal and imperial Berlin Palace and the Palace of the Republic.

 The Prussian collections became separated during the Cold War during the division of the city, but were reunited after German reunification, with the exception of some art and artifacts removed after World War II by Allied troops.
 These include the Priam's Treasure, also called the gold of Troy, excavated by Heinrich Schliemann in 1873, then smuggled out of Turkey to Berlin and smuggled out of Germany to Moscow.
 Today it is kept at the Pushkin Museum in Moscow.

 As for the city's major museums, it took much of the 1990s for a consensus to emerge that Museum Island's buildings should be restored and modernized, with General Director Wolf-Dieter Dube's cautious plan for their use finally approved in January 1999.
 Then, six months later, Peter-Klaus Schuster took over and set in motion a far more ambitious program intended to turn Museum Island into a Louvre on the Spree.
-The federal government pledged $20 million a year through 2010 for projects to enhance Berlin's prestige and Unesco declaring the island a World Heritage Site.
+The federal government pledged $20 million a year through 2010 for projects to enhance Berlin's prestige and UNESCO declared the island a World Heritage Site.